ThatWeirdLady/CST8319/implementation.md

 # Score

 The game object needs to have a new field called `score` which starts at zero.
+When clicking new game it should also reset.

 In the function transfer a bunch of new conditions need to be checked (at the end of the function)